 The accident occurred at the end of 8-day Eastern Caribbean cruise (itinerary Aug 20-28) roundtrip from homeport New York City to Grand Turk, San Juan (Puerto Rico) and Amber Cove (Dominican Republic).

 Note: Actually, this type of marine accidents is called “allision” (striking a fixed object) as opposed to “collision” (striking another vessel).

 |13 August 2018||Propulsion / Power Loss|

-On August 13, 2018, due to mechanical issue (unspecified) the liner had to change the planned itinerary by skipping a call port (Amber Cove, Dominican Republic).
+On August 13, 2018, due to a mechanical issue (unspecified), the liner had to change the planned itinerary by skipping a call port (Amber Cove, Dominican Republic).
 In a note issued to each passenger, the Captain mentioned that the issue limited vessel's ability to safely maneuver for docking, and also its max speed.

 As compensation, all passengers received USD 50 in onboard credit per person.
 All pre-purchased shore excursions and tours in Amber Cove were fully refunded.

 The incident occurred during 8-day Eastern Caribbean cruise (itinerary Aug 8-16) roundtrip from New York City to the Caribbean - visiting Grand Turk Island, San Juan (Puerto Rico) and Amber Cove (canceled).
 Amber Cove was dropped due to the port's narrow channel and lack of tugboat support (to berth).

 On August 11, 2018, a male crew in his 30s died on the ship.
 The man (Ravi Singh Bisht, from India) was working for Carnival since 2012 in company's Culinary Arts (cooking workshop) department.
 Reportedly, his death was related to a party held on Aug 10 in the galley (ship kitchen).
 The man was found dead in his cabin while the ship was docked in Grand Turk (7 am - 2 pm, on Aug 11).